SebastianUA/terraform/newrelic/examples/newrelic_alert/README.md

-# Work with AWS NEWRELIC_ALERT via terraform
+# Work with NEWRELIC_ALERT via terraform

 A terraform module for making NEWRELIC_ALERT.